68 English Words Used in Spanish and the Stories Behind Them

 Both spellings refer to the synthetic fabric.

-Though it’s sometimes known as a perforación, the word piercing is often used to refer to—you guessed it—a piercing of any shape, size or body part.
+Though it’s sometimes known as a perforación , the word piercing is often used to refer to—you guessed it—a piercing of any shape, size or on any body part.

 Taken from the English word “football,” this word is used to refer to soccer (or what everyone everywhere, aside from people in the U.S.A., calls “football”).

-While it’s sometimes called baloncesto, which uses the natural Spanish vocabulary choices for ball (balón) and basket (cesto), basketball is also known as básquetbol throughout Latin America.
+While it’s sometimes called baloncesto , which uses the natural Spanish word for ball ( balón ) and basket ( cesto ), basketball is also known as básquetbol throughout Latin America.

 No surprises here.
 Tenis means “tennis.”
 Be sure to place the emphasis on the second syllable (tenis) in Spanish.